AN3223/dotfiles/.config/mpv/shaders/README.md

 ![Noisy image](dev/result_images/noise10.png)
 ![Sharpened noisy image](dev/result_images/fsr_noise10.png)

+Viewing these examples in a browser doesn't really do them justice.
+Try viewing them in mpv with `--scale=nearest` or `--scale=lanczos` for better clarity.

 ## hdeband

 This is a debanding algorithm that blurs homogeneous regions together.
 It should be higher quality than mpv's built-in debanding, but slower.